IndieSquare/btcpayunity/README.md

 ### BTCPayClient class
 `new BTCPayClient(String paringCode, String BTCPayServerHost)`
-BTCPayClient class has a constructor.
+BTCPayClient class has a constructor.  pass the paring code and BTCpay server host.

 `Invoice createInvoice(Invoice invoice, String facade)`
 Submit and register an Invoice to BTCPay server.
 Response is an Invoice filled with Payment destination information. e.g. BOLT invoice String.